-Electronically: Send an email to CivilRights@dhcs.ca.gov.
+Online: Send an email to CivilRights@dhcs.ca.gov.

-Office of Civil Rights - U.S. Department of Health and Human Services
+Office of Civil Rights - United States Department of Health and Human Services

-If you believe you have been discriminated against on the basis of race, color, national origin, age, disability or sex, you can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights by phone, in writing or electronically:
+If you believe you have been discriminated against on the basis of race, color, national origin, age, disability or sex, you can also file a civil rights complaint with the United States Department of Health and Human Services, Office for Civil Rights by phone, by mail, or online:

 - By phone: Call 1-800-368-1019.
-If you cannot speak or hear well, call TTY 1-800-537-7697 or 711 to use the California Relay Service. - In writing: Fill out a complaint form or send a letter to:
+If you cannot speak or hear well, call TTY 1-800-537-7697 or 711 to use the California Relay Service. - By mail: Fill out a complaint form or mail a letter to: